How Water Pollution Affect Human Health?

-Water pollution affects people, animals, and the environment everywhere.
+How water pollution affect human health is a serious concern for people, animals, and the environment everywhere.
 When harmful things like chemicals, plastics, and waste get into our water, they contaminate the sources we depend on for drinking, cooking, and bathing.
 This contamination often isn’t visible, but it can have serious effects.

 Polluted water can cause immediate health issues, like stomach problems or skin irritation, which many people have experienced.
 Over time, the impact can be even more severe.
 Long-term exposure to pollutants can lead to chronic health issues, including certain cancers, liver and kidney damage, and neurological problems.

-To understand how water pollution affects our health, we’ll look at the risks tied to specific contaminants, how pollution impacts our food and mental well-being, and what steps we can take to reduce exposure.
+To understand how water pollution affect human health, we’ll look at the risks tied to specific contaminants, how pollution impacts our food and mental well-being, and what steps we can take to reduce exposure.
 Knowing these impacts helps us see why clean water is so important for everyone.

 water pollution